jandadav/spring-cloud-trial/README.md

 Load balancer can do healthchecks, which might be a great thing for static services Static services: at the moment in Discovery, move to Gateway?
 Pros Cons?
 Otherwise not necessary with propper DiscoveryClient

+Sticky sessions:

+Request-based Sticky Session for LoadBalancer

+has to have `RequestBasedStickySessionServiceInstanceListSupplier` configured A session cookie based implementation of ServiceInstanceListSupplier that gives preference to the instance with an id specified in a request cookie. private String instanceIdCookieName = "sc-lb-instance-id";
+Works on cookie
+List of service instances `get(Request req)` needs request The supplier is a wrapper on top of delegate, which provides all instances.

+Hint-Based Load-Balancing

+hints are `String` property, global default and per service values possible HintBasedServiceInstanceListSupplier checks for a hint request header (the default header-name is `X-SC-LB-Hint`) It can also come from the `hint` key in service `metadataMap`, where we can put it with Filter.

+After load balancing, the reuqest can be further altered, but the implementation has to be client-specific.
+But it is easily pluggable.